Sanjeev Aggarwal: Personal life and education

 Aggarwal studied mechanical engineering from Jamia Millia Islamia, New Delhi.
 He holds a Postgraduate Diploma in Management (PGDM, equivalent to MBA) from Indian Institute of Management, Ahmedabad.

-Aggarwal resides in Gurgaon, India, where Amplus Energy Solutions is headquartered.
+Aggarwal resides in Gurgaon, India, where Hexa Climate is headquartered.

 Career

-Prior to starting Amplus Energy, Aggarwal was managing director of AES India the Indian subsidiary of the US fortune 200 company AES Corporation.
-At AES, Aggarwal was involved as managing director in the development of AES's bulk capacity greenfield project, a 1200 MW electricity plant with a combined captive coalmine in Chhattisgarh.
+Prior to starting Hexa Climate, Sanjeev was the founder, MD & CEO of green energy company Amplus Solar.
+Before Amplus Energy, Aggarwal worked at AES India, the Indian subsidiary of the US fortune 200 company AES Corporation.
+At AES, Aggarwal was involved in the development of AES's bulk capacity greenfield project, a 1200 MW electricity plant with a combined captive coalmine in Chhattisgarh.
 After Aggarwal's departure from AES in March 2010, he tried multiple businesses which almost led him to becoming insolvent, they included bidding for hydrocarbon blocks (no blocks were awarded), setting up a gas plant (gas turned out to be a poor business).